brunofjesus/wallet/readme.md

  - The exercise request was a bit vague, it wasn't clear if the price and values shown on the wallet info was the one from the customer input or the most recent one from our database.
 For that reason I decided to deviate a bit from the example response payload and implemented a more complete alternative.
+ - The exercise stated that I should use threads to check the prices of three tokens at once, the API supported getting prices to 100 assets per request, I didn't use that chunked approach in order to be in line with the exercise requirements.